stderr-enst/jobefficiency/episodes/01_introduction.md

 ```
 In this method, the loop, arithmetic, and accumulation all happen inside a
 single`awk`process.
 Consequently, the math is done natively in memory, almost
 completely free of overhead.

-No need to understand every detail, just note that`awk`is
-a powerful tool which implicitly treats line input, here given by`seq 1 1000`, like
+In case you feel somewhat awkward with the`awk`syntax, no worries.
+No need to understand`awk`at this point.
+Just note that it is a powerful tool which implicitly treats line input, here given by`seq 1 1000`, like a loop associated with a single process.
+The example shall be a placeholder for a common scenario, where potentially large efficiency gains can be achieved by replacing
-a loop associated with a single process.
+inefficient math implementations by numerically optimized software *libraries*.

 ::::::::::::: challenge
 ### Evaluate the runtime improvement